 People make Pakoras in number of different ways.
 Mix Vegetable Pakora is prepared mostly during Ramadan in Asian Islamic countries.
-In other Asian countries like India, mix vegetable pakora are eaten in the evening with tea.
+In other Asian countries like India, people eat mix vegetable pakora in the evening with tea.
 They are also known as Bhajiya in India.
 They are served hot with chatni or yogurt.
 You can add potato, onion, green chili, coriander, cauliflower and cabbage to improve the taste of the vegetable pakoras.

 These pakoras are crunchy, crispy and bit spicy.
 You can also add other spices like crushed coriander seeds and cumin seeds.
 Pakoras are perfect to serve as a snack in a rainy day.
 If you want crispy pakoras, you should cook them on a medium low flame in hot oil.
 If oil will be too hot, pakoras will not be crispy and if the oil will not be enough hot then pakoras can be so much oily.
 Cook it once and Enjoy with friends and family.